agap1861/java-filmorate/README.md

 ```
 SELECT *

-FROM user AS u
+FROM users AS u

-INNER JOIN friendRequest AS fq ON fq.friend_id = u.id
+INNER JOIN friendRequests AS fq ON fq.friend_id = u.id

 WHERE fq.friend_id = 1
 ```